 18 Unless otherwise agreed, we give you statements for a loan account every six months.
 We may choose not to give you a statement if not required by law or an industry code to do so.

-19.1 We have adopted the Banking Code of Practice (“Code”) and relevant provisions of the Code apply to this contract if you are an individual or a small business referred to in the Code.
+19.1 We have adopted the Banking Code of Practice (“Code”) and relevant provisions of the Code apply to this contract.

 19.2 You can request from us a copy of the Code and:

 (a) information on our current interest rates and standard fees and charges relating to this contract, if any;

 (b) general descriptive information concerning our banking services including for accounts with cheque access, general descriptive information about cheques; account opening procedures; our obligations regarding the confidentiality of your information; complaint handling procedures; bank cheques; and the advisability of you informing us promptly when you are in financial difficulty and of you reading the terms and conditions applying to each banking service we provide to you; and

 (c) general descriptive information about the identification requirements of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), and the options available to you under the tax file number legislation.

 20.1 We may assign our rights under or in relation to the contract to another person or otherwise deal in any way with those rights where that other dealing is for legitimate business reasons.
 If this happens, you agree that we may disclose any information or document we consider necessary to help us exercise these rights.

 20.2 Your rights under this contract may not be assigned.